Values-based Interview Questions

 - What type of people the company is interested in hiring?

-For example, a company that focuses on growth will recruit learns and organize training sessions to help employees learn new things.
+For example, a company that focuses on growth will recruit learners and organize training sessions to help employees learn new things.

 During your recruitment process, values-based interview questions will help you know: